lupasearch/lupasearch-client/docs/components/search-results.md

 - `labels.outOfStock` - product out of stock overlay label;

-- `labels.aiSuggestions` - label for similar query with AI suggestions.
+- `labels.aiSuggestions` - label for similar query with AI suggestions;

+- `labels.similarResultsLabel` - label to show when similar results functionality is enabled.

 # Query parameters